 The Office of Academic Affairs at Stanford University School of Medicine under the direction of the Vice Dean of the School of Medicine, is comprised of six faculty associate deans and twelve staff members who serve a total population of approximately 4,000 faculty.

 The Office of Academic Affairs’ main function is to support Departments, the School of Medicine, and the University in safeguarding the integrity, fairness, and transparency of policies and processes affecting the faculty, and providing a supportive environment in which faculty can develop, flourish and succeed.

-In support of this mission, we are seeking a self-motivated Administrative Associate to provide administrative and operational support to the faculty affairs team with limited supervision.
+In support of this mission, we are seeking a self-motivated Administrative Associate to provide administrative and operational support to the faculty affairs team and implementation of logistics of the school’s faculty professional development and mentoring programs, with limited supervision.